Sponsor and status

 Length: 2 pages

-This bill was introduced on November 16, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on November 16, 2017, in a previous session of Congress, but it did not receive a vote.

 Sep 18, 2014

 This activity took place on a related bill, S. 2894 (113th).

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 Jan 17, 2019

 Reintroduced Bill — Introduced

 This activity took place on a related bill, S. 180.